juliusunscripted/python-ideas/README.md

 ## What is the structure of this repo

 - I wanted to have one git repository for different python ideas and examples I am planning to share
-- you can open different subfolders with seperate topics in vscode to have a pre configured workspace.
+- you can open different subfolders with separate topics in vscode to have a pre configured workspace.
 For example:
 	```bash
 	# clone this repo
 	# cd into this repo